vkoves/vkoves.github.io/_posts/2020-02-09-the-accessible-developers-starter-kit.md

 HTML_Codesniffer is one of my favorite tools for doing a quick accessibility check on a page as it is super fast, can target multiple accessibility standards, and makes it really easy to filter between errors, warnings, and notices.
-I actually learned about it from an auditor, who used it as a starting point for finding more simple failures like contrast that would take a long time to do manually.
+I actually learned about it from an auditor who used it as a starting point for finding more simple failures like contrast that would take a long time to do manually.